cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals/README.md

 We are now back to our initial setup, with On-Prem branches connected to the Concentrator NVA.

+In real-life scenarios the On-Prem prefixes are usually learnt dynamically by the Concentrator, via BGP run over IPSec tunnels or via the SDWAN overlay for example.
+Likewise, the Concentrator advertises the Azure ranges to the branches in return.

+Loopback addresses have been configured on the CSR for branch emulation.

 ## 3.2.1.
 NVA routing table & NVA <=> Branch reachability
-In real-life scenarios the On-Prem prefixes are usually learnt dynamically by the Concentrator, via BGP run over IPSec tunnels or via the SDWAN overlay for example.
-Likewise, the Concentrator advertises the Azure ranges in return.
-Loopback addresses have been configured on the CSR for branch emulation.

 Connectivity between the Concentrator NVA and the On-Prem branches is confirmed by the Concentrator routing table and successful pings: